eazelis/TCP-Client-Server-NodeJS/README.md

-Project Title: Festival Booking System for Robotics Festival This project entails the design and implementation of a TCP client-server system that facilitates the booking of tickets for a Robotics Festival.
+<b>Project Title:</b> Festival Booking System for Robotics Festival
+This project entails the design and implementation of a TCP client-server system that facilitates the booking of tickets for a Robotics Festival.

 Project Description